mrcycling/modx-static-page-generator/README.md

 &nbsp;<br>
 &nbsp;<br>

-**vandergraaf-M.php**
+**vandergraaf-M.php** - external php file
 Is a stand alone fetch and save PHP function, intended to be fired either manually or via a CRON job.
 If fired by a CRON job it can be placed out of site from prying eyes under the public_html level.
 Or installed above the public level and triggered through a browser call.
 &nbsp;<br>
 &nbsp;<br>

-**vdgf-M-one.php**
+**vdgf-M-one.php** - plug-in snippet
-Is a MODX snippet intnede to be used as a plug-in.
 It is designed to replace or create a single html file when that resource is edited or created a new in MODX.
 It should be attached to this system event - *onDocFormSave*.
 &nbsp;<br>
 &nbsp;<br>

-**vdgf-M-all.php**
+**vdgf-M-all.php** - plug-in snippet
 Designed to rebuild all pages whenever the templates, chunks or snippets are updated.
 It should be attached to these system events: *OnChunkSave, OnChunkFormSave, OnTemplateSave, OnTempFormSave, OnSnippetSave, OnSnipFormSave*
 &nbsp;<br>
 &nbsp;<br>